arduino/docs-content/content/hardware/03.nano/boards/nano-r4/tutorials/04.external-interrupts/content.md

 - **Time-critical events**: Capturing fast pulses or edges that last only microseconds.
 For example, reading a hall effect sensor in a motor spinning at high RPM.
 - **User inputs**: Responding immediately to button presses without the delay that comes from checking the button state in a busy loop.
 This ensures responsive user interfaces even when the processor is handling other tasks.
 - **Sensor events**: Detecting threshold crossings, limit switches, or alarm conditions that require immediate attention.
-A water level sensor triggering an overflow alarm can not wait for the next loop iteration.
+A water level sensor triggering an overflow alarm cannot wait for the next loop iteration.

 - **Communication**: Handling incoming data packets on protocols like I2C or SPI where timing windows are strict and data could be lost if not read quickly.
 - **Counting**: Tallying pulses from rotary encoders, flow meters, or frequency counters where missing even one pulse would compromise accuracy.